Monolithic vs Microservices Architecture

 • You need to implement robust DevOps processes, methods, and tools to realize the advantage of microservices architecture.
 That can be complex.

-• You can use different tech stacks in microservices architecture, however, you need robust governance.
+• You can use different tech stacks in a microservices architecture; however, you need robust governance.
 The technology landscape in your organization can become chaotic otherwise.

 You need to manage the design, planning, and management-related complexities in the microservices architecture.
 Manage them early in the project lifecycle.